sonicretro/s2disasm/win32/as/readme.txt

-This is a modified version of AS Build 89.
-Source can be found at https://github.com/Clownacy/as-sonic
+This is a modified version of AS 1.42 Beta Build 204.
+Source can be found at https://github.com/flamewing/asl-releases